emqx/emqx-docs/en_US/getting-started/getting-started.md

 ## Start EMQX

-After the installation, you can start EMQX through the command of systemctl or emqx.
+After the installation, you can start EMQX through via systemctl or the emqx binary directly.
 For more startup methods and precautions, please refer to [Starting EMQX](./start.md).

 After EMQX is started successfully, you can visit [http://localhost:18083/](http://localhost:18083/)